Azhar-max/manox/FINAL_DEPLOYMENT_GUIDE.md

 **Solution**:
 1. Check for typos in variable names
 2. Redeploy after updating environment variables
-3. Verify variables are set at the correct level (project vs. environment)
+3. Verify variables are set at the correct level (site vs. environment)

 ### Issue: Products Not Showing
 **Solution**: